OneMusic Australia FAQs

 Will a licence cost more under OneMusic Australia?

-In the meantime, we encourage licensees to ensure they are correctly licensed by both APRA AMCOS and PPCA to ensure a smooth transition to the new structure.
+Until we launch, it is of vital importance for all music-using businesses to check they are correctly licensed by both APRA AMCOS and PPCA so you have a smooth transition to the new structure.

 When will this happen?

-Will I be on a different licence altogether?
+Will my business be on a different licence altogether?

 Will the payment process change?

-If you currently have two different annual licence renewal dates between APRA AMCOS and PPCA, you’ll be pleased to know the organisations will be working with you towards aligning these dates to make your transition to OneMusic Australia easier.
+To remove the frustration of having an APRA AMCOS licence renewal due in one month and PPCA renewal due in another month, you’ll be pleased to know we are working with you towards aligning these dates to make your transition to OneMusic Australia easier.

 Is this a new company?
 Isn’t this a monopoly?